mrlt8/docker-wyze-bridge/README.md

 - `RTSP_READTIMEOUT` (str) Adjust the max number of seconds of missing frames allowed before a stream is restarted.
 Be sure to include the s after the number.
 Default: `20s`

 - `RTSP_LOGLEVEL` (debug|info|warn) Adjust the verbosity of rtsp-simple-server; available values are "warn", "info", "debug".

+- `SKIP_RTSP_LOG` (bool) Prevent "read" spam in the logs when using RTSP based snapshots.
+Works by only logginng clients that stay connected for longer than 3s.

 - `DEBUG_FFMPEG` (bool) Enable additional logging from FFmpeg.